dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/release-notes/02-Nov-2023/microsoft-fabric-support-rn.md

 Public Preview is now available in dbt Cloud for Microsoft Fabric!

+To learn more, refer to [Connect Microsoft Fabric](/docs/cloud/connect-data-platform/connect-microsoft-fabric) and [Microsoft Fabric DWH configurations](/reference/resource-configs/fabric-configs).

-To learn more, check out the [Quickstart for dbt Cloud and Microsoft Fabric](/guides/microsoft-fabric?step=1).
+Also, check out the [Quickstart for dbt Cloud and Microsoft Fabric](/guides/microsoft-fabric?step=1).
 The guide walks you through:

 - Loading the Jaffle Shop sample data (provided by dbt Labs) into your Microsoft Fabric warehouse.
 - Connecting dbt Cloud to Microsoft Fabric.
 - Turning a sample query into a model in your dbt project.
 A model in dbt is a SELECT statement.
 - Adding tests to your models.
 - Documenting your models.
-- Scheduling a job to run.
+- Scheduling a job to run